Active phase separation: new phenomenology from non-equilibrium physics: Active phase separation of a conserved scalar order parameter

 An equilibrium system undergoing diffusive fluid-fluid phase separation can be modelled on continuum scales by `Model B', according to the Hohenberg-Halperin classification~\cite{hohenberg1977theory}.
 Model B describes the dynamics of a scalar field $\phi(\bfr,t)$ which, for the liquid-vapour transition, is a linear transform of the particle density $\rho(\bfr,t)$, chosen such that $\phi = 0$ at the mean-field critical point density $\rho_c$ of the model \cite{chaikin2000principles}.
 For a symmetric incompressible binary fluid mixture $\phi$ is a compositional order parameter for which the terminology of vapour ($\phi<0$) and liquid ($\phi>0$) will still be used in this Review.
 The conserved dynamics of $\phi$ obeys: \qq \p_t\phi &=& -\nabla \cdot \left( \bfJ_{\rm eq}+\sqrt{2D M[\phi]}\mathbf{\Lambda} \right) \,, \\ \bfJ_{\rm eq} &=& -M[\phi]\nabla\mu_{\rm eq} \equiv -M[\phi]\nabla\frac{\delta \mathcal{F}}{\delta \phi} \,, \qqq where $\mathbf{\Lambda}(\mathbf{r},t)$ is a Gaussian white vector noise with zero mean and (component-wise) unit variance. $M[\phi]$, which is positive definite, is the collective mobility and $D$ is a `noise temperature' (which for equilibrium systems is the actual temperature $T$ in units where $k_B = 1$).
 Model B has an equilibrium structure, meaning that the deterministic current $\bfJ_{\rm eq}$ is proportional to the negative gradient of a chemical potential $\mu_{\rm eq}$, which itself derives from a free energy functional, $\mu_{\rm eq} ={\delta \mathcal{F}}/{\delta\mathcal{\phi}}$.
 This is taken of square-gradient, $\phi^4$ form:

 where $f(\phi)$ is the bulk free energy density and $b,K>0$.
 Any linear term in $f(\phi)$ contributes a constant to $\mu_{\rm eq}$ and therefore has no effect, while any cubic term can be absorbed by shifting $\phi$ and $a$ to make these both vanish at the mean-field critical point.
-Then \eqref{eq:F} is applicable even if the microscopic interactions are asymmetric, as in general they are.
+Then \eqref{eq:F} is applicable even if the microscopic interactions are asymmetric, as it is generally the case.
 For $|\phi| < \phi_s =\sqrt{-a/3b}$ the dynamics is linearly unstable towards phase separation; this defines the spinodal regime.
 For $\phi_s < |\phi| < \phi_b = \sqrt{-a/b}$ phase separation requires a noise-induced nucleation event.
 The binodals $\pm\phi_b$ are, for all equilibrium models, the points of common tangency to the $f(\phi)$ curve, between which the bulk free energy can be reduced by phase separation into coexisting states at these densities, at the (sub-extensive) cost of creating an interface.
 In equilibrium Model B that cost is, per unit area, $\sigma_{\rm eq} = (-8a^3K/9b^2)^{1/2}$~\cite{Bray}.

 Model B neglects terms in $f$ beyond quartic order which would quantitatively but not qualitatively change the above results for $\phi_{s,b}$.
 Moreover it is normally assumed that $M[\phi]$ is $\phi$-independent -- gaining significant technical advantage from the fact that multiplicative noise is then avoided.
 These approximations are valid in principle only when $\phi$ remains small in the two coexisting phases.
 In practice however, Model B remains qualitatively valid even in the strongly separated regime, reflecting the universality of the zero-temperature fixed point governing phase ordering~\cite{Bray}.
 (Exceptions to this arise for singular choices of $M[\phi]$, not relevant here~\cite{bray1995lifshitz}.)